ds-wizard/guide/docs/application/projects/list/index.rst

 ..
 NOTE::

-    Note that some of the filters can be disabled based on the |project_name| instance settings or user role.
+    Note that some of the filters can be disabled based on the |project_name| instance settings or user permissions.

 We can :ref:`create a new project<create-project>` by clicking the :guilabel:`Create` button.